 Virginia Correctional Enterprises helps offenders become producers.

 VCE creates a work ethic for success on the outside.
 Most of those who are now incarcerated will return to society.
-While it’s not up to VCE to decide who is or is not released, as a Correctional Program it is our job to teach inmates the necessary skills they need to successfully find and keep a job outside prison walls.
-Boiled down to the most simplistic terms, the ability to earn a paycheck once released is pivotal to whether or not a former inmate becomes a productive member of society or a repeat offender.
+While it’s not up to VCE to decide who is or is not released, as a Correctional Program it is our job to teach offenders the necessary skills they need to successfully find and keep a job outside prison walls.
+Boiled down to the most simplistic terms, the ability to earn a paycheck once released is pivotal to whether or not a former offender becomes a productive member of society or a repeat offender.